AndeolF/QUIXO_Projet/README.md

 - The `Deep_q_learning.py` file contains the game in two parts (graphics and logic), with a deep Q-learning agent class (also a linear model class from PyTorch) along with the necessary functions to train the agent.

 - The `Deep_q_learning_MCTS.py` file contains the game, also split into two parts.
 This is the final version of the Deep Q Learning algorithm implemented with an MCTS tree search.

+## Evaluation
+ Grade A+